Flights are Affordable and the Island Is at Its Best #

 Throughout the year, both Manchester and London (Gatwick and Stansted) operate regular flights to the island.
 As soon as we enter the month of March, daily services from Bristol, Newcastle, Bournemouth, Doncaster, Edinburgh, Glasgow and Liverpool become available too.
 With a flight time of just 2 hours and 15 minutes, and some flights starting at just 27€ pp (each way) you can have a break away without burning a hole in your pocket.

-There are 29 airports that will fly you into Palma de Mallorca, albeit with a detour via Barcelona.
-Journey time is anywhere between 9.5-11 hours.
+There are 29 airports that will fly you into Palma de Mallorca, some with an easy transfer via Barcelona.
+Journey time is anywhere between 9-11 hours.
 The average cost of 500€ pp (return) seems relatively cost-effective considering you’ll be travelling halfway across the globe!

 Where to Stay #